rory-bedford/antelop-docs/docs/source/python/script.rst

 .. _script:

-Using antelop in a script
+Using Antelop in a Script
 ==========================

 We also provide a means of connection to your database via a script.
 This can be very helpful if you want to automatically parse a large amount of pre-existing data and insert it into your database, without having to go through the gui.